-Kapitol Promotions is delighted to announce the five set test-pieces for the upcoming Finals of the National Brass Band Championships of Great Britain 2021.
+Kapitol Promotions is delighted to announce the five set test-pieces for the upcoming Finals events of the National Brass Band Championships of Great Britain 2022.

 SECTIONS 1-4 FINALS

 For the Sections 1-4 Finals at Cheltenham Racecourse, four diverse works have been chosen by the Kapitol Promotions Music Panel:

 Commissioned in 1988 by the Swiss Brass Band Association, James Curnow’s "Trittico" for Brass Band was first performed at the Swiss National Championships of the same year.
 This Championship-level test piece has been used around the world for various contests including the Grand Shield (1990), North American Championships (1996) and most recently at the SEWBBA Contest in 2018.

 The title of the work ‘Trittico’ or indeed ‘Triptych’, are usually a collection of three works of arts based on a common theme.
 The commonality between the three variations in Trittico is the American hymn ‘Consolation’.
 Although played through, there are three distinct variations in this work, which all present the hymn in a very different light.

 SECTION 2 FINAL – GHOSTS, GOBLINS, WITCHES & WIZARDS (DARROL BARRY)

 Ghosts opens with a Solo Horn introducing the first theme.
 The tempo is quite slow and the music mysterious.
 A second theme is heard on Solo Cornets marked 'doloroso' which is in turn taken up by the Euphoniums & Baritones.
 Horns, Basses & Timpani usher in a more agitated central section which in turn gives way to music from the opening, but only for a short while as the faster agitated music returns.
 The movement ends as it started but the first theme is heard quietly in 4 octaves, however the Cornets and Trombones shatter the mood with a loud shot chord.